SwetSagar/UPSC-CSE-Notes/UPSC/08.3 Modern-History/4. Economic-Impact/Railroad and Communication Network.md

-# Railroad and Communication network
+# Railroad and Communication Network

 2020-04-27 15:04:54

 ---

 - Started to Serve interest of empire, integrate IN market to B imports
 - in 1853 by Dalhousie
 - & 5% guaranteed interest on invest
 - Free land 99 yrs
 - 1858 - 1869 invest of 70 mil pounds

 ```ad-Views

   **Sabyasachi Bhattacharya** : railways were instance of private enterprise at public risk